plutoid/trans_draft/20171216 Sysadmin 101- Troubleshooting.md

 [`strace`][2] is often a very good place to start.
 You might notice that the application is stuck on a particular `read()` call on a socket file descriptor connected to port 3306 somewhere.
 You'll know what to do.

 Move on to MySQL and start from the top again.
-Low hanging fruit: "Waiting_for comic core.md Dict.md lctt2014.md lctt2016.md LCTT翻译规范.md LICENSE Makefile published README.md sign.md sources translated 选题模板.txt 中文排版指北.md lock", deadlocks, max_connections..
+Low hanging fruit: “Waiting_for * lock”, deadlocks, max_connections..
 Move on to: All queries?
 Only writes?
 Only certain tables?
 Only certain storage engines?…

 You might notice that there's a `connect()` to an external API resource that takes five seconds to complete, or even times out.
 You'll know what to do.